Billing and Payment: For Students

-After you’ve selected your courses for the semester you’ll receive an email asking you sign onto the NYU Electronic Suite (eSuite) where you’ll find an eBill for tuition, fees, and housing.
-You must pay your tuition in full at the beginning of the semester or fees may be applied.
+After you’ve selected your courses for the semester you’ll receive an email asking you sign onto the NYU Electronic Suite (eSuite) where you’ll find an eBill for tuition, housing and other student charges.
+You must pay your bill in full at the beginning of the semester or late charges may be applied.

-If someone other than you, like a parent, guardian, grandparent, or spouse, is helping pay your tuition and fees, you can give them access to your eSuite account.
+If someone other than you, like a parent, guardian, grandparent, or spouse, is helping pay your tuition and other student charges, you can give them access to your eSuite account.

 Staying on top of deadlines, refunds, financial aid issues and more is important to your success at New York University.
 Here are some of the most significant details as you approach the billing process.

-- Fees, Tuition, and Other Costs: Students are responsible for tuition and fees each semester and are charged for health insurance unless an online waiver is completed.
+- Tuition, and Other Costs: Students are responsible for tuition and other student charges each semester and are charged for health insurance unless an online waiver is completed.

 - Account Access: Make sure you and those who should be authorized to view your financial information have access to your account.